curieshicy/JRgui/README.md

 To use JRgui program, the users first need to activate the virtural environment (in Windows type <b>activate my-jrgui-env</b>; in Linux and MacOS type <b>source activate my-jrgui-env</b>.
 To quit virtural environment replace <b>activate</b> with <b>deactivate</b>), and type <b>jrgui</b> to invoke the GUI.

 For Windows users (7, 8 and 10, 64-bit), the standalone executable files are also available in the release page (https://github.com/curieshicy/JRgui/releases).
-The users only need to download the correct zipped file for their operation system (upzip it to obtain an executable file with .exe extension).
-To use simply double-click it to invoke the GUI.
-These executables are created by using Pyinstaller.
+The users only need to download the correct zipped file for their operation system (unzip it to obtain an executable file with .exe extension).
+Simply double-click it to invoke the GUI.
+These executables were created by using Pyinstaller.

 ## Citation: